.jpg)

 Rooftop Details

-Peaked tiled roofs over narrow square towers and battlements feature all around.
+Peaked tiled roofs over narrow square towers and battlements are all around.

 Gated Courtyards

 Gardens hide behind a decorative stone fence.
-They surround what was once a 15th century fortified house, and is now the Musée Rignault.
+This complex was once a 15th century fortified house, and is now the Musée Rignault.

 Overlooking the Street